LoreDN/Cpp/README.md

 ## ❓ How to use the repo
 The repo consist of different folders:
-- **build/ :** contains the CMakeLisst.txt files used for the package build.
+- **docs/ :** documentation for every library, written both as *.pdf* and *UML*.
-- **dist/ :** contains all the library versions as *.deb* packages.
+- **include/LDN/ :** contains the header files *.hpp* and *.tpp* ( it mirrors the installation path ).
-- **include/LDN/ :** contains the header files *.hpp* (it mirrors the installation path).
+- **src/ :** Explicit Template Instantations (ETI) for template-based libraries ( such as Hash ).
 - **test/ :** collection of some tests for the various libraries.

 ## ❗ Exceptions Handling
-In order to handle in the best way possible all the various exceptions that can occurre when using the libraries, has been designed a specific **exception-library** named `LDN::Exception`, which aims to be used as a support fro all the other libraries, in order to make them work correctly.<br>
+In order to handle in the best way possible all the various exceptions that can occurre when using the libraries, has been designed a specific **exception-library** named `LDN::Exception`, which aims to be used as a support for all the other libraries, in order to make them work correctly.<br>
 The `Exception` library contains some custom exceptions, as well as some functions to use in order to eventually catch them.<br>
 The library has been implemented in this way in order to make it easy to be used in all the other projects, however it is also avaible for common use, as well as all the other libraries ( if it is included in the project obviously ).
 <br>